Erosion Control Planning Services in Fairhaven, MA

 Common Drainage and Erosion Problems We Fix

-Standing water in yards that takes days to dry creates unusable soggy areas.
+Standing water in yards that takes days to dry creates unusable, soggy areas.
 Low spots collect runoff with nowhere to drain.
 Clay soil holds water instead of letting it soak in.
-Poor grading means water flows to wrong areas and sits.
+Poor grading means water flows to the wrong areas and sits.
 Planning fixes these with catch basins, regrading, or French drains that dry out problem areas.
 Properties throughout Fairhaven and Mattapoisett deal with clay soil that won't drain naturally.
 Without proper planning, these areas stay wet and useless for months.

 Erosion washing away slopes happens when water runs down banks without controls.
 Each storm makes it worse.
 Channels form, soil disappears, roots get exposed.
-Eventually slopes fail or threaten structures.
-Planning stops this with proper drainage at top of slopes and erosion controls that hold soil while managing water.
+Eventually, slopes fail or threaten structures.
+Planning stops this with proper drainage at the top of slopes and erosion controls that hold soil while managing water.
 Properties on hills or near water get hit worst because there's nothing slowing water down or holding soil in place.

 Driveways washing out after heavy rains lose gravel and develop channels.
 Water runs down driveways without anything to slow it or redirect it.
 Planning adds catch basins or drainage swales that collect water before it causes damage.
-Steep driveways especially need drainage planning or they wash out every few years and need constant regrading and gravel replacement.
+Steep driveways especially need drainage planning, or they wash out every few years and need constant regrading and gravel replacement.

 Water running from neighbor's property creates problems you didn't cause but have to deal with.
 Their poor drainage becomes your flooding or erosion.
 Planning shows how to intercept water at property lines and redirect it safely without creating conflicts.
 Sometimes this means French drains along property lines.
 Other times it means grading changes that redirect flow before it reaches your buildings or landscaping.

 Retaining walls failing from water pressure happen when walls were built without drainage planning.
 Water saturates soil behind walls, pressure builds, and walls lean or collapse.
 Fixing failed walls costs way more than planning proper drainage during original construction.
-Most wall failures we see could have been prevented with weep holes, gravel backfill, and drainage pipes that were never installed.
+Most wall failures we see could have been prevented with weep holes, gravel backfill, and drainage pipes but were never installed.

 Getting Started with Erosion Control Planning